 About Got Friends

 Today, we offer programs 6 days per week, year-round.
-We provide services for hundreds of children and young adults with special needs and thousands of student volunteers.
-Friendship Circle Clubs are established throughout the South Bay at elementary, middle, and high school levels in public, private, and charter schools - and our members are constantly growing throughout Los Angeles County.
+We provide services for hundreds of children and young adults with special needs and approximately 1,000 student volunteers.
+Friendship Circle Clubs are established throughout the South Bay at elementary, middle, and high school levels in public, private, and charter schools; our members are constantly growing throughout Los Angeles County.